buzzfeed/design/product-design-roles.md

 Employs a **broad** set of design tools to **best solve** and communicate user flows, interaction and motion, and knows which tool to use depending on scope and phase of the project.
 These tools include sketching, diagramming, interface design tools (Sketch, Photoshop, Illustrator), production HTML/CSS and Javascript for the Web, or platform SDKs (Xcode, Android Studio) and native prototyping tools (Framer, Principle) for Mobile.
 Additionally, **seeks out new techniques and tools**, tries them out and makes recommendations to the Product Design team.

 *Staff Product Designer*
 Employs a broad set of design tools to best solve and communicate user flows, interaction and motion, and knows which tool to use depending on scope and phase of the project.
 These tools include sketching, diagramming, interface design tools (Sketch, Photoshop, Illustrator), production HTML/CSS and Javascript for the Web, **as well as** platform SDKs (Xcode, Android Studio) and native prototyping tools (Framer, Principle) for Mobile.
-Additionally, seeks out new techniques and tools, tries them out and makes recommendations to the Product Design team.
+Additionally, seeks out new techniques and tools, tries them out, makes recommendations **and teaches those tools to the Product Design team.**

 ### Transparency

 *Associate Product Designer*
-Shares work early and often and seeks out constructive feedback from their manager, stakeholders, squads and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively works with their manager to filter and prioritize this feedback.
+Shares work early and often and seeks out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively works with their manager to filter and prioritize this feedback.

 *Product Designer*
-Shares work early and often and seeks out constructive feedback from their manager, stakeholders, squads and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively works with their **Squad** and manager to filter and prioritize this feedback.
+Shares work early and often and seeks out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively works with their **team** and manager to filter and prioritize this feedback.

 *Senior Product Designer*
-Shares work early and often and **encourages peers** to seek out constructive feedback from their manager, stakeholders, squads and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively filters and prioritizes this feedback **on their own** and with their Squad.
+Shares work early and often and **encourages peers** to seek out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively filters and prioritizes this feedback **on their own** and with their team.

 *Staff Product Designer*
-Shares work early and often and encourages peers to seek out constructive feedback from their manager, stakeholders, squads and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively filters and prioritizes this feedback.
+Shares work early and often and encourages peers to seek out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively filters and prioritizes this feedback.
 Also, **solicits feedback from other designers as a tool for teaching** different methods and benefits of good critique.

-### Experiments
+### Data

 *Associate Product Designer*
-Considers the project’s key metrics when working through design problems.
+Begins every project by parterning with User Research and Data Science to define what qualitative and quantitative data will be important in their work.
+Interfaces with those teams throughout the design and development process, making changes to the product based on their analysis and recommendations.

 *Product Designer*
-Considers the project’s key metrics when working through design problems. **Thinks strategically** about how to release features in small pieces and regularly looks for opportunities to validate their ideas with multivariate experimentation.
+Begins every project by parterning with User Research and Data Science to define what qualitative and quantitative data will be important in their work. **Partners** with those teams throughout the design and development process, **becoming familiar with different data collection techniques** and making changes to the product based on data analysis.

 *Senior Product Designer*
-Starts every project by considering what data will be important to their work by **partnering** with Data Science and gathering their input throughout the design process.
-Thinks strategically about how to release features in small pieces and regularly looks for opportunities to validate their ideas with multivariate experimentation.
+Begins every project by **defining** what qualitative and quantitative data will be important in their work.
+Partners with User Research and Data Science throughout the design and development process **to run research studies and experiments, analyze the findings and validate potential product changes.
+Socializes their learnings with the rest of product development in a thoughtful, articulate way in order to enhance everyone's understanding of our products and users.**

 *Staff Product Designer*
-Starts every project by considering what data will be important to their work by partnering with Data Science and gathering their input throughout the design process.
-Thinks strategically about how to release features in small pieces and regularly looks for opportunities to validate their ideas with multivariate experimentation. **Takes responsibility for following up on experiment results** and thinking critically about how future design iterations can move the project’s key metrics.
+Begins every project by defining what qualitative and quantitative data will be important in their work.
+Partners with User Research and Data Science throughout the design and development process to run research studies and experiments, analyze the findings and validate potential product changes.
+Socializes their learnings with the rest of product development in a thoughtful, articulate way in order to enhance everyone's understanding of our products and users. **Consistently holds designers accountable for examining their choices through the lens of data, and fosters a learning culture both within Design and the larger Tech organization.**

 ### Fluency